Most Common Misunderstanding in Aviation Risk Management

 - Lack of communication: which easily leads to any number of dangerous situations;

-- Employee Turnover: new employees are a hazard becomes they have a potential for things like incorrect use of machinery or software, being unaware of impending problems, etc.
+- Employee Turnover: new employees are a hazard because they have the potential for things like incorrect use of machinery or software, being unaware of impending problems, etc.

 There are hundreds of potential hazards, but the one thing they all have in common is that they lead to problems, but in and of themselves are harmless.